Detection of the number of principal components by extended AIC-type method: Discussion

 \section{Discussion}

-In this paper, we have derived the asymptotic expansion of the log-likelihood function and the order of its infimum.
-Then we select the number of signals $k$ by maximizing the order of the infimum of the log-likelihood function.
-We have demonstrated that the MIL is consistent under the condition that $SNR/\sqrt{4\gamma(p-k/2+1/2)\log\log n/n}$ is uniformly bounded away from below by $1$, where $\gamma>0$ is a tuning parameter and we recommend using $\gamma=1$ in simulations.
-Compared with the BIC which is consistent under the condition that $SNR/\sqrt{2(p-k/2+1/2)\log n/n}$ is uniformly bounded away from below by $1$, the MIL is consistent at much lower SNR.
-Moreover, we have demonstrated that any penalty term of the form $k'(p-(k'-1)/2)C_n$ may lead to an asymptotically consistent estimator under the condition that $C_n\to\infty$ and $C_n/n\to0$.
+In this paper, we have demonstrated that any penalty term of the form $k'(p-k'/2+1/2)C_n$ may lead to an asymptotically consistent estimator under the condition that $C_n\to\infty$ and $C_n/n\to0$.
 Compared with the condition in \cite{Zhao:Krishnaiah:Bai:1986}, i.e., $C_n/\log\log n\to\infty$ and $C_n/n\to0$, this condition has been significantly weakened.
 We have also extended our results to the case $n,p\to\infty$, with $p/n\to c>0$.
+In this case, for increasing $k$, we have investigated the limiting law for the leading eigenvalues of the sample covariance matrix $\S_n$ under the condition that $\lambda_k>1+\sqrt{c}$.
+This includes the case $\lambda_k\rightarrow\infty$.
 At low SNR, since the AIC tends to underestimate the number of signals $k$, the AIC should be re-defined in this case.
-As a natural extension of the AIC for fixed $p$, we have proposed the generalized AIC (GAIC), i.e., the AIC-type method with tuning parameter $\gamma=\varphi(c)=1/2+\sqrt{1/c}-\log(1+\sqrt{c})/c$, and demonstrated that the GAIC-type method, i.e., the AIC-type method with tuning parameter $\gamma>\varphi(c)$, can select the number of signals $k$ consistently.
-In simulations, we set $\gamma=1.1\varphi(c)$ which gives good performance and outperforms the KN proposed in \cite{Kritchman:Nadler:2008} and the BFC proposed in \cite{Bai:Fujikoshi:Choi:2017}.
-That is, the GAIC-type method is essentially tuning-free.
+As a natural extension of the AIC for fixed $p$, we have proposed the extended AIC (EAIC), i.e., the AIC-type method with tuning parameter $\gamma=\varphi(c)=1/2+\sqrt{1/c}-\log(1+\sqrt{c})/c$, and demonstrated that the EAIC-type method, i.e., the AIC-type method with tuning parameter $\gamma>\varphi(c)$, can select the number of signals $k$ consistently.
+In simulations, we set $\gamma=1.1\varphi(c)$ which gives good performance and outperforms the KN proposed in \cite{Kritchman:Nadler:2008} and the BCF proposed in \cite{Bai:Choi:Fujikoshi:2018}.
+That is, the EAIC-type method is essentially tuning-free.

-We have noted that in the case $n,p\to\infty$ with $p/n\to c>0$, if (\ref{eq:consistency1}) does not hold, $\gamma=1.1\varphi(c)$ tends to underestimate the number of of principal components $k$.
+We have noted that in the case $n,p\to\infty$ with $p/n\to c>0$, if (\ref{eq:consistency1}) or (\ref{eq:consistency2}) does not hold, $\gamma=1.1\varphi(c)$ tends to underestimate the number of of principal components $k$.
 As a result, $0<\gamma<1.1\varphi(c)$ may be a better choice.
 In this case, we may use the cross-validation method to choose the tuning parameter $\gamma$, which will be explored in future work.